No items found.

 What can I use to record a video podcast?

 To begin with, you'll want to use a good recording camera, preferably a DSLR camera.
-Although, a phone camera can do just as well, as some cameras are able to record in up to 4K resolution.
-Other than that you can use reliable video-recording software.
-Of course, we suggest Riverside as it's specialized for video podcast recording and offers you all the features you need.
-It's best to also invest in a microphone, but this is no different to recording a normal podcast.
+However, a phone camera can do just as well, as some cameras can record up to 4K resolution.
+Other than that, you can use reliable video-recording software.
+Of course, we suggest Riverside as it specializes in video podcast recording and offers you all the features you need.
+It's best to invest in a microphone, but this is no different from recording a regular podcast.

 For more info, we've covered everything you need to record a video podcast in the article above.